CocoBeane/CocoBeane.github.io/portfolio/aos_scripts.md

 <div class="content" markdown=1>

 I created this internal runbook when I was Team Lead of the Application Operations team at Groupon (abbreviated “App Ops”.)
 The App Ops team inherited a library of 30+ Ruby support scripts that were vital to business operations at the company, but we did not have the technical knowledge to run them.
 I took ownership of learning the existing process, simplified it, and then created a runbook and a training program for the rest of the team.
 This documentation was used faithfully for many years, even long after my departure.
+Unfortunately, there aren't many images of the runbook remaining to include here.

 </div>